Your Dental Insurance and Purchasing a Night Guard

 These cheaply made, mass produced guards can sometimes cause more harm than good.

-It will be more costly if you decide to have one that is custom made to fit your dental formula perfectly but the perks will be beyond what you expected since it will fit perfectly.
+It will be more costly if you decide to have one that is custom made to fit your dental formula perfectly, but the benefits will be beyond what you expect from a night guard, thanks to its perfect fit.

-Do you have dental insurance stories?
-Please share below!
-We would love to feature your experience in our blog!
+Do you have a dental insurance story you’d like to share with us?
+Please comment below!
+We would love to feature your experience in our blog to help others suffering from bruxism.